-The Directors received an insignificant amount of salary, fees, or other benefits in the performance of their duties in respect of the Company in the current or prior year.
+The Directors received no salary, fees, or other benefits in the performance of their duties in respect of the Company in the current or preceding year.

 5 Staff costs

 All staff costs are borne by Balfour Beatty Investments Limited, which seconds its employees to the Company and charges related service costs.
 The Company had no employees during the current or prior year.